 Reaching 6 months is a major milestone for babies.
-This is time when they are usually introduced to food, besides mother’s milk.
+This is the time when they are usually introduced to food, besides mother’s milk.
 It is one of the exciting times, but it also comes with questions and concerns.
 Which foods are safe, and what can cause harm to a budding eater.
 What type of food can cause allergic reactions and how to avoid such reactions.
-I was troubled with all such questions for a very long time, when I was about to start solids for my daughter.
-After doing some reading I got answers to some of my questions.
+I was troubled with all such questions for a very long time when I was about to start solids for my daughter.
+After doing some reading, I got answers to some of my questions.

 What are food allergies:

 According to ‘Great Expectations- Best Food for your Baby and Toddler’, Food allergies also called Food Hypersensitivities, usually occur when a body’s immune system reacts to normally harmless elements in food.
-A primary job of an immune system is to locate an fight off anything that can harm the body.
-If a child develops allergic reaction, it basically means that her body immune’s system wrongly believed that something your child ate is harmful to the body.
+A primary job of an immune system is to locate and fight off anything that can harm the body.
+If a child develops the allergic reaction, it basically means that her body immune’s system wrongly believed that something your child ate is harmful to the body.
 In an attempt to protect the body from impending danger, the immune system produces IgE antibodies to that food.
 They trigger mast cells (which are allergy cells in the body) to release chemicals into the bloodstream.
 One of these chemicals is ‘histamine’.
 Histamine acts on the eyes, nose, throat, lungs, skin, or gastrointestinal tract and causes symptoms of the allergic reaction.

 Once the body has made antibodies against a certain food, those antibodies register and recognize that food.
 So, when next time baby eats that particular food, the body releases histamine into the bloodstream again, creating allergy symptoms.
 In severe food allergies, reactions can occur even if the person touches or breathes in particles of the food.